 - this is best assessed by CT but is visible also on post-contrast coronal T1 images

-- the location of sphenoid septum helps guide transsphenoidal approach and ensures that the pituitary fossa is entered rather than adjacent cavernous sinus or orbit
+- the location of sphenoid septum helps guide the transsphenoidal approach and ensures that the pituitary fossa is entered rather than adjacent cavernous sinus or orbit

 - bony dehiscence over the carotid arteries in the sphenoid (better seen on CT)